nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 </div>

 \
 What we have created here is called a vector, and more precisely an atomic vector.
-This means it its elements are all of the same type.
+This means its elements are all of the same type.
 You can read more on this in the [Vectors](https://adv-r.hadley.nz/vectors-chap.html) chapter of [Advanced R](https://adv-r.hadley.nz/) if you have some waiting time or if you are unsure about the behavior of your vectors.
 Examples would be:

 ```r
 mixed_numbers <- c(0, 1, 2, "three")